 Parabolic dish reflector systems is a point of focus collector that normally can track the sun along both the sun’s paths, concentrating as much solar energy as possible onto a receiver located at the focal point of the dish.
-In order to obtain higher efficiencies from the system the dish structure must be able to fully track the sun to reflect as much of the sun’s photons as possible onto the thermal receiver.
+In order to obtain higher efficiencies from the system, the dish structure must be able to fully track the sun to reflect as much of the sun’s photons as possible onto the thermal receiver.
 The receiver absorbs the radiant solar energy and converts it into thermal energy in a circulating fluid.
-The thermal energy absorbed can then be converted into electricity by making use of an engine generator coupled directly to the receiver or the energy can be transported through other materials such as pipes or elements to a central power-conversion system.
+The thermal energy absorbed can then be converted into electricity by making use of an engine generator coupled directly to the receiver of the energy can be transported through other materials such as pipes or elements to a central power-conversion system.
 Parabolic dish systems can achieve very high temperatures, these temperatures can be in excess of 1500oC.
 Parabolic dish reflectors are the most efficient of all collector systems.
 A schematic representation of a parabolic dish reflector can be seen in figure 3.
 (Kalogirou, 2004)

 Figure 3 Schematic of a parabolic dish collector (Kalogirou, 2004)

 A concentrated solar power method such as a parabolic or dish design is used to concentrate as much of the sun’s photons as possible on a single spot or line in the system.
 The single spot or line previously mentioned is commonly known as a receiver.
 This receiver has the ability to absorb many photons and convert them into heat.
-The receiver will then act like a boiler in a typical thermodynamic system which can generate energy for various applications.
+The receiver will then act as a boiler in a typical thermodynamic system which can generate energy for various applications.
 This system has the ability to produce higher efficiencies than most of the other solar tracking systems.
 As with many other applications, high efficiencies mean high setup costs and this is a common drawback of a complex heated receiver thermodynamic system.
 (Kalogirou, 2004)

-4.2 Photovoltaic system
+4.2 Concentrated Solar Power: Photovoltaic system

 Photovoltaic is a method in which solar cells are used to absorb photons of light to excite electrons to a higher state of energy, this allows the electrons to act as carriers for electricity.
 By making use of this method solar energy can be turned into electrical energy.
 The solar cells are normally set up next to each other in a flat plate, this allows the maximum surface area of all the solar cells aligned next to each other to be exposed to the sun.
 A common angle to which this solar cell plate is tilted towards the sun is 23o from the horizontal.

-As with any method of harnessing solar energy there are a few advantages and disadvantages that accompany the photovoltaic method.
+As with any method of harnessing solar energy, there are a few advantages and disadvantages that accompany the photovoltaic method.
 An advantage is that a photovoltaic system setup is relatively cheap when comparing it to other methods such as a heated receiver thermodynamic system that is implemented on a large scale.
-Unlike with solar tracking dishes the solar tracking error does not have a large effect on the efficiency of a photovoltaic system.
-Photovoltaic solar cells used in industry has an efficiency of between 15% and 19%, this can be seen as a disadvantage.
+Unlike with solar tracking dishes, the solar tracking error does not have a large effect on the efficiency of a photovoltaic system.
+Photovoltaic solar cells used in the industry has an efficiency of between 15% and 19%, this can be seen as a disadvantage.
 (Jayakumar, 2009)

 5 Common thermodynamic systems used in solar energy applications